 Everyone knows the economic central planning in the Soviet Union was a failure . . .
 Few will expect to pick up a longish book on the topic by a non-economist and devour it almost in a sitting.
 But that is what you have in store with Red Plenty.
 It is part detective story - who or what is killing the Soviet economy? - and part a brilliantly clear explanation of some very intricate history and economics." - The Economist

 Underestimated by his opponents, he outmaneuvered them all after Stalin's death and by 1957 was the new Supreme Leader.
-Most surprisingly, in March 1956 he denounced Stalin and his crimes (though not Lenin's) at the Party Congress while later that year he ruthlessly suppressed the rebellion in Hungary.
+Most surprisingly, in March 1956 he denounced Stalin and his crimes (though not Lenin's) at the Party Congress, while later that year he ruthlessly suppressed the rebellion in Hungary.
 But within the Soviet Union the last of the gulag prisoners were released and some literature critical of Stalin was allowed to be published.

-Unlike both his predecessors and successors he believed a nuclear war was unwinnable, but his recklessness provoked crises in Berlin and Cuba.
+Unlike both his predecessors and successors he believed a nuclear war unwinnable, but his recklessness provoked crises in Berlin and Cuba.
 He seemed to have some sense that changes were needed in the system but, like Stalin, he was a devotee of Lysenko's crackpot theories on genetics and agriculture.
 While a continued apostle of centralized planning he was prone to frequent temperamental eruptions as his own thinking was disorganized and chaotic.

-The other book I'd strongly recommend is Russia And The Idea Of The West (2000) by Robert English, the story of the evolution of Soviet reformers in the post-Stalin era and the emergence of Mikhail Gorbachev.
-Stalin's isolation of the Soviet Union was so effective that the ignorance of the rest of the world by those in power and the next rising generation during the 1950s and 1960s is quite striking.
-English shows how the "new thinking" allowed under Khrushchev continued to evolve even during the more repressive regime that followed his overthrow and the determination of Gorbachev and others to end the confrontation with the West which they, unlike the Left in Europe and America, viewed as the fault of the Soviet Union.
+The other book I'd strongly recommend is Russia And The Idea Of The West (2000) by Robert English, the story of the evolution of Soviet reformers in the post-Stalin era, and the emergence of Mikhail Gorbachev.
+Stalin's isolation of the Soviet Union was so effective that the ignorance of the rest of the world by those who followed him in power and the next rising generation during the 1950s and 1960s is quite striking.
+English shows how the "new thinking" allowed under Khrushchev continued to evolve even during the more repressive regime that followed his overthrow and the growing determination of Gorbachev and others to end the confrontation with the West which they, unlike the Left in Europe and America, viewed as the fault of the Soviet Union.

 No comments: